ynavadvorskiy/primes/README.md

 # primes
-Eratosthene sieve, no need in Atkins algorhytm
+Eratosthene sieve, no need in Atkins algorithm